stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 free, it does make your program slower.
-Think about it: **in every place we actually use a polymorphic function, we have concrete types** (“use” in the sense of performing actual work, not defining another polymorphic function in terms of given one).
-Then it should be possible for GHC to figure out which implementation in used in every place (we know types at compile time) and speed up things considerably.
+Think about it: **in every place we actually use a polymorphic function, we have concrete types** (“use” in the sense of performing actual work, not defining another polymorphic function in terms of the given one).
+Then it should be possible for GHC to figure out which implementation is used in every place (we know types at compile time) and speed up things considerably.
 When we turn a polymorphic function into one specialized for concrete type(s), we do specializing.

 You may be wondering now why GHC doesn't do this for us automatically?
-Well, it tries and does specialize great deal of stuff, but there are cases (and we run into them pretty often) when it cannot specialize:
+Well, it tries and does specialize a great deal of stuff, but there are cases (and we run into them pretty often) when it cannot specialize:

 * A module exports a polymorphic function.
-To specialize we need function's body, but in this case we only have compiled version of the function, so we just use it without specializing.
+To specialize we need the function's body, but in this case we only have the compiled version of the function, so we just use it without specializing.
 The solution is to use `INLINEABLE` on the exported polymorphic function combined with `SPECIALIZE` in the module where we wish to specialize the function (see below).

 So if you want to specialize, your tool is the `SPECIALIZE` pragma.
 Syntactically, a `SPECIALIZE` pragma can be put anywhere its type signature